Ocelot-Social-Community/Ocelot-Social/README.md

 ## Directory Layout

-There are four important directories:
+There are three important directories:

 * [Backend](./backend) runs on the server and is a middleware between database and frontend
 * [Frontend](./webapp) is a server-side-rendered and client-side-rendered web frontend